 DuckTV is the UO’s premier student-run television network, comprised of more than 100 students.
 We produce creative entertainment television and cover local news and sports.
 The students are in charge of editing, filming, writing, acting, directing, producing, advertising, social media, and more.
-DuckTV is a great place to gain valuable portfolio work while receiving hands-on training in a cooperative environment and earning academic credit.
-Students must audition, and those who are selected take J406 for 1–3 credits.
+DuckTV is a great place to gain valuable portfolio work while receiving hands-on training in a cooperative environment.
+Students must audition for entry.

 Emerald Advertising & Marketing

 Emerald Advertising & Marketing produces more than $600,000 in sales through print and digital advertising and other marketing services for Emerald Media Group, an independent, student-run media business in Eugene.
 Student account executive assistants work with EMG Account Executives learn sales, build media plans, and do account planning.

 Emerald Essentials is a lifestyle publishing group run out of the business offices of Emerald Media Group, an independent, student-run media business in Eugene.
 Essentials staff creates original content, native content, and sponsored content that is published online and in a variety of business-focused special sections.

 Emerald Photo Booth is an event photography service run through Emerald Media Group, an independent, student-run media business in Eugene.
 It shoots photos for Greek houses, student groups, and UO departments.
 Photographers and students interested in gaining management, entrepreneurial, and business experience should inquire.